dmitriid/dmitriid.com/content/blog/2016/10/javascript-tools.md

 - `watch` expects a first parameter with options that are already there in the `config`, really

 Because, I guess, reasons.
 And, surprisingly, the "short" version with `webpack(config, callback)` works as expected.
 Who'd a thunk it.

+## Forget continuous builds (added 2016-12-27)

+Just read through [this issue](https://github.com/webpack/webpack/issues/708).
+Tl;dr: if webpack fails, it exits with a status code of `0`.
+Because reasons.

+And yes, despite this being a majot bug in the main version currenlty used, it _has not been fixed in the two years since it was reported_.
+Because reasons.

 # Nothing works out of the box anymore